Best Of16 min read

 • Requires more user involvement than pure robo-advisors

-• Customer support has been inconsistent historically
+• Customer support has been inconsistent over the years

 #6.
 Fidelity Go — Best for Existing Fidelity Users